 Headed back to work soon?
-Or maybe you’re already back, and you’re struggling?
-Here are 7 ways to make pumping at work easier!
+Or maybe you’re already back, and struggling?
+Here are tips and tricks to make pumping and working easier!

-1. Have an extra set of everything at work for when you forget it.
+1. Have an extra set of pump parts at work for when you forget them

-There is nothing worse than the sinking feeling of getting to work and realizing that your breast shields are sitting on your drying rack at home instead of in your pump bag.
+There is nothing worse than the sinking feeling of getting to work and realizing that your breast shields are on your bottle drying rack at home instead of in your pump bag.
+Or that you forgot to bring bottles to pump into.

 - Pump parts (connector, valve, etc.)